What it means

 Why it matters now

-TAM is the strategic ceiling that decides whether the company is building a $50M business or a $5B one.
-In a category-defining moment (AI, new compliance regimes, platform shifts), the TAM number sets the appetite for category investment, hiring pace, and outside capital.
+TAM is the ceiling that decides whether the company is building a $50M business or a $5B one.
+When a category is being redrawn (AI, new compliance regimes, platform shifts), the TAM number sets the appetite for how much to invest, how fast to hire, and how much outside capital to raise.

 | Use of TAM | Operator question |